 The first project of the Research Hub is titled: 'The development of a Research Library for the Organics Recycling industry.'
 The project was selected and a contractor appointed in 2019.
 The project commenced in June '20, and was completed as scheduled in January '21.

 Following a competitive tender period, the contract for the first project of the Hub was awarded to NNFCC.
-A digital platform will be developed, which will compile all previous and recent research undertaken across both the composting and anaerobic digestion industries.

 Key benefits of the Research Library include: